 Repeat, until all the cheese spread is gone.
 You should get about 30 Mini Snowmen Cheese Balls.

-Cut the carrots into thin slices then cut out triangular shaped carrot noses for the snowmen.
+Cut the carrots into thin slices then cut out triangular-shaped carrot noses for the snowmen.

-Spoon it into a pastry bag fitted with a small round tip or into a small zip top bag with a small hole cut at one tip.
+Spoon it into a pastry bag fitted with a small round tip or into a small zip-top bag with a small hole cut at one tip.

-Pipe two twig arms and three buttons onto the cheese covered toasts.
+Pipe two twig arms and three buttons onto the cheese-covered toasts.

 Be sure to check out all my fun Christmas Recipes!